 This weeklong excursion traverses four scenic byways and juxtaposes bustling Denali National Park, the most popular in the state, with the less visited but no less impressive Wrangell–St. Elias.

 For being the largest and most isolated state in the nation, Alaska can feel awfully crowded in summertime.
-And no wonder—more than 1.2 million people are expected to visit the Inside Passage via cruise ships in 2019.
-This figure breaks a record set last year by more than 15 percent, and the state expects those numbers to rise again in 2020.
 No question, seeing snow-capped mountains, spectacular glaciers, and abundant wildlife from the deck of a ship is an unforgettable experience.
 But overland driving can be equally rewarding, especially for road-trippers who design an itinerary that avoids the tourist crush.
 This 954-mile weeklong road trip packs in lots of memorable experiences: originating and ending in a major transport hub (Anchorage); visiting awe-inspiring sights like Denali, North America’s highest mountain peak; and venturing into a few less-trafficked corners of the state as well.
 Here’s how first-timers can pull it off.

 This weeklong excursion starts and ends in Anchorage, Alaska’s largest city and home to the Ted Stevens Anchorage International Airport.
 All told, it traverses four scenic byways, including Alaska’s oldest (Richardson) and drops in on two big national parks with very different personalities.